 Social media also plays a huge role in how people communicate nowadays.
 So when it comes to job searching, you, as a career professional, can serve as a key resource for people seeking help and guidance when it comes to presenting themselves in the best possible light both online and in person.

 You have a great deal to offer job seekers and understanding the true value of your work is very important.
 Make certain you’re not selling yourself short.
 Below are three key mistakes many coaches and writers make in business and how to fix them.
 Something to keep in mind…

 “Mistakes are stepping stones to success.” —John C. Maxwell

 #1 Mistake: Giving Away Too Much for Free

 I learned this lesson the hard way early on.
-I’d give away free resume critiques to the point that it took the bulk of workday.
+I’d give away free resume critiques to the point that it took the bulk of my workday.
 Not only that, I critiqued it to the point where I told them everything that was wrong with it and how to fix it in writing via email!
-So where did that leave me?
-No sale.
+So where did it leave me?
+It left me with no sale.
 They had no further need of me because I told them what was wrong and how to fix it.
-Big mistake.
+BIG mistake.